Land use - ocean energy

 Worldwide ocean energy potential (wave, tidal, marine currents, thermal and salinity gradients) is estimated at 10 – 20 terawatts (TW), which is two to four times the existing electricity consumption of the world.

-The Ministry of Forests, Lands, Natural Resource Operations and Rural Development is responsible for managing the allocation of Crown land resources for ocean energy projects on behalf of the Province of British Columbia.
+The Ministry of Forests, Lands, Natural Resource Operations and Rural Development (FLNRORD) is responsible for managing the allocation of Crown land resources for ocean energy projects on behalf of the Province of British Columbia.

 In addition to reading the information this information, the following documents should be reviewed prior to submitting your application: